Monday, November 4, 2024

 My more considered view might be something like Kant's.
 With the huge caveat that I'm drawing on an old memory of Critique of Judgment, which I haven't read in ages (no, this would not fly in a peer-reviewed paper, but that's the beauty of having a blog as well).
 Kant's aesthetics is more sentimentalist than rationalist.
 It's ultimately about the feelings that art invokes.
 However, that doesn't mean all art judgments are completely subjective.
 Some are heavily tied to personal experiences that others need not share.
 Others are more universal, more shareable (doesn't mean perfectly universal, doesn't mean I could share my judgments and have others agree with me across any gulf of time/space/culture).
 I also think there's value in trying to distinguish, in one's own case, between the more subjective and more objective judgments.
 It just makes for better communication with others.

 Personal example: I'm a big Star Trek fan.
 But I think this depends, to a large degree, on particular personal experiences.
 When I was a little kid, I read popular science articles about how we'd colonize Mars in the twenty-first century, stuff like that.
 Being a child who knew very little about science (TBF, I was probably knowledgeable for my age, but that doesn't mean knowledgeable period), this seemed entirely plausible to me.
 Being generally dissatisfied with life, space fantasies made for good escapism.
 Fast forward to my early twenties: I lived with husband and rabbits in a tiny cheap studio flat.
 We had very little money, and survived only because everything was cheap in our neighbourhood of shabby old concrete buildings.
 Star Trek Voyager aired on Swedish TV, and it made for such awesome, futuristic and optimistic space escapism.
 The local video store had the back catalogue on VHS and we watched it from the beginning.
 And there were other features about Voyager that hit just right: I was really mental back then (not the happy, productive, professional maniac that I have since become), but Voyager has an overall good track record when it comes to mental health.
 (Not like certain other Star Trek shows I could mention - looking at you, DS9!
-Overall a well-written show but damn did they treat mental issues terribly, over and over.)
+Overall a well-written show but damn did they treat mental health issues terribly, over and over.)
 And captain Janeway!
 People love to talk about Buffy and how it was groundbreaking at the time to have someone being simultaneously badass and feminine.
 Maybe.
 But people sometimes forget that there is such a thing as being pressured to conform with traditional feminine gender roles (once again, see my Barbe movie review for a discussion).
 I got lots of shit growing up for not being sufficiently girly and feminine.
 So I couldn't really get into the adventures of hyper feminine vampire slayer Buffy when it first aired - but Janeway was both a woman and a space captain and it just wasn't a big deal.

 So, Voyager will always have a special place in my heart.
 And I pride myself on being, perhaps, the first philosopher to reference Star Trek Voyager in a philosophy paper, namely The Agential Perspective: A Hard-Line Reply to the Four-Case Manipulation Argument in Philosophical Studies.
 People have referenced the Original Series and the Next Generation plenty of times, but I don't know of anyone else who cites Voy!